HEnquist/rubato/README.md

 ## Changelog

 - v0.17.0
+  - New API using the AudioAdapter crate to handle different buffer layouts and sample formats.
   - Merged the FixedIn, FixedOut and FixedInOut resamplers into single types that supports all modes.
   - Merged the sinc and polynomial asynchronous resamplers into one type that supports both interpolation modes.